techlobster/portfolio-website-build-notes/README.md

-# This is a reflection on what has been learned after creating two personal websites as career portfolios on W3 Spaces and Notion.
+<b><i>This is a reflection on what has been learned after creating two personal websites as career portfolios on W3 Spaces and Notion.</b></i>

-*some text formatting done in HTML below
+*some text formatting is done in HTML

 <b><i>Key Components</b></i>: